Poverty-related problems, survey on living conditions

 Surveys that collect information on industry and occupation are encoded by Statistics Norway.

 The sample consists of people.
 The analysis unit is primarily a person, but can in some cases be a household.
 Using the household as the unit of analysis requires the use of weights.

 Statistics Norway has guidelines for merging data from different data sources (registers) for statistical purposes.
 The guidelines are based on Statistics Norway's authorisation given by The Norwegian Data Protection Authority, and the Statistics Act.
 According to these guidelines, responses given in surveys can only be used for the purpose of producing statistics, i.e. information concerning groups of people will be given, but not individuals.
 When survey data files are linked to registers, encryption techniques are used in order to ensure that persons cannot be identified from the survey or register information in the mergeddata file.

-Uncertainty of data based on only a part of the population is often called sampling variance.
+The uncertainty of findings based on a sample from the population is often called sampling variance.
 The standard deviation is a measure of this uncertainty.
-The size of the standard deviation partly depends on the number of observations in the sample, and on the distribution of a variable in the whole population.
+The size of the standard deviation depends, among other factors, on the number of observations in the sample, and on the distribution of the current variable in the whole population.

-Statistics Norway has not made exact calculations of standard deviation of the data.
-However, in table 1, the approximate size of the standard deviation is given for a selection of observed percentages.
+Statistic Norway has not made exact calculations to compute standard deviation for the findings.
+However, in table 1, the approximate size of standard deviation is given for observed percentages.

-To illustrate the uncertainty associated with a percentage, we can use an interval to give the level of the true value of an estimated quantity (the value obtained if making an observation on the whole population instead of an observation based on part of the population).
+To illustrate the uncertainty associated with a percentage, we can use an interval to give the level of the true value of an estimated quantity (the value obtained if making observation on the whole population instead of observation based on a part of the population).
 Such intervals are called confidence intervals if constructed in a special way.
-In this connection, the following method can be applied: let M be the estimated quantity, and S the estimate of standard deviation of M. The confidence interval will be an interval with limits (M - 2*S) and (M + 2*S).
-This method will give an interval containing the true value, with approximately 95 per cent probability.
+In this connection one can use the following method: let M be the estimated quantity, and S the estimate of standard deviation of M. The confidence interval will be an interval with limits (M - 2*S) and (M + 2*S).
+This method will give, with approximately 95 per cent probability, an interval containing the true value.